Social Media as Evidence in Divorce

 Online dating may also present hazards in a divorce case.
 While Colorado is a no-fault state, adultery could become relevant is some divorce cases.
 Given the penchant for people to post things about their love life online, it’s not too hard for the other spouse to find information that could be damaging at trial.
 Online dating sites are no exception.
 Though adultery, alone, is not necessarily relevant, it can become relevant if one party is carrying on in front of the children, or perhaps squandering marital assets as part of an affair.
 Why court trouble?

 Does this mean that you should delete your social media account?
 No. The smartest thing to do is to manage it carefully and privately.
 Traditional discovery may unearth the same information, but by posting information about yourself voluntarily online, you might adversely affect your case right from the start.
 Be smart and understand anything you say, including online, can be used against you.
 Denver divorce attorneys know this and will use what they can to further their clients’ cases.
-This includes the experienced family law attorneys at Plog & Stein, P.C.
+This includes the experienced Denver family lawyers at Plog & Stein, P.C.

-If you are concerned about the use of social media as evidence in your divorce proceeding, you should retain an experienced Denver attorney.
+If you are concerned about the use of social media as evidence in your divorce proceeding, you should retain an experienced attorney.
 At Plog & Stein, P.C., we understand our clients’ needs and are ready to use our 70 years of combined legal experience to meet their objectives.
-Contact us online or call Plog & Stein at (303) 781-0322 to set up an appointment.
+Contact us online or call us at (303) 781-0322 to set up an appointment.
 We also represent people who need an alimony lawyer or assistance with other family law matters in Castle Rock, Highlands Ranch, Centennial, and Aurora, as well as other cities in Arapahoe, Douglas, and Denver Counties.